solanasynthai/solsynthai/README.md

 ## Overview

 SolSynthai automates the creation, optimization, and deployment of Solana smart contracts using AI.
 The platform supports various contract types including tokens, NFTs, and DeFi protocols, with built-in security analysis and best practices.
+Further contract templates are in production and will be released in conjunction with the Web App release.

 [Web App](https://solsynthai.org) (Beta-release scheduled for 1st March 2025)